chiph/recipes/Cranberry Orange Scones.md

    * Bake for 22-25 minutes or until golden brown around the edges and lightly browned on top.
 Remove from the oven and cool for a few minutes before topping with vanilla icing.
    * Leftover iced or un-iced scones keep well at room temperature for 2 days or in the refrigerator for 5 days.

+Note: You want the butter in the batter to be *cold* so I tend to stash the flour mixture in the freezer overnight (30 mins is *probably* ok).
+I combine the cream/egg/zest at the same time, to give the flavors time to incorporate

+Time: 25 mins is likely too long - check at 22